US great Biles set to return after two-year absence

 "Registration... does not guarantee participation," USA Gymnastics said.

+Biles made her Olympic debut at Rio 2016, where she won all four of her Olympic titles as well as a bronze medal.

+After a hiatus in 2017, nine more world titles followed in 2018 and 2019, and she was expected to win more golds at Tokyo 2020 - postponed to 2021 because of the Covid-19 pandemic.

-Biles pulled out of the 2020 Olympic women's team final after completing her vault and subsequently withdrew from five of her six finals.
+But Biles pulled out of the Olympic women's team final after completing her vault and subsequently withdrew from five of her six finals.

 She later explained she had the 'twisties' - a dangerous mental block in which gymnasts lose their orientation in the air.